lpath/Web-LifecycleHooks-Guided-Project/readme.md

   * Learn lifecycle hooks.

 # Steps
+  * Study the lifecycle methods diagram on TK.
-  * We will be fleshing out a Friend component.
+  * Next we will be fleshing out a Friend component.
   * Head over to `src/components/Friend.jsx` for step-by-step instructions.